Using Restore and Renew webtools to guide restoration of threatened ecological community Cumberland Plain Woodland

-This is part 1 of a three-part series on using conservation genomics to help restore threatened ecological communities.
-In part 1, we start at the beginning and describe why genetics is relevant to ecological restoration.
+This is part 2 of a three-part series on using conservation genomics to help restore threatened ecological communities.
+In part 1, we described why genetics is relevant to ecological restoration.
+Below, we outline how restoration practitioners can use the Restore and Renew web tools to consider genetic information and climate change when sourcing material for […]

 A workshop presented by the Research Centre for Ecosystem Resilience.
 10 May 2022 at the Maiden Theatre, Royal Botanic Garden Sydney